Your guide to NFL rule changes for the 2018 season

 As part of the catch rule change, the NFL added a subtle but important clarification to its case book that notes: "[I]f the ball moves within control of the receiver, he is deemed not to have lost control of the ball and it is a completed pass."

-This tweak should avoid the kind of technical replay reversals we saw in 2017, most notably when Riveron overturned a touchdown catch by Buffalo Bills receiver Kelvin Benjamin in Week 16.
+This tweak should prevent the kind of technical replay reversals we saw in 2017, most notably when Riveron overturned a touchdown catch by Buffalo Bills receiver Kelvin Benjamin in Week 16.
 Benjamin had secured control, but then the ball moved slightly as he stepped out of bounds.
 He was not in bounds when it stopped moving.

 Stephen A.: New rules make NFL harder to watch